NETWAYS/check_cloud_aws/README.md

   -n, --name string        Search for ec2 instances by name (e.g. instance*)

 Global Flags:
-  -C, --credentials-file string   Path to the credentials file.
-The default path will be evaluated as the home directory of the current user (default "~/.aws/credentials")
-  -P, --profile string            The AWS profile name, which represents a separate credential profile in the credential file (default "default")
+  -C, --credentials-file string   Path to the credentials file (default "~/.aws/credentials") -P, --profile string            The AWS profile name, which represents a separate credential profile in the credential file (default "default")
   -R, --region string             The AWS region to send requests to (default "eu-central-1") -t, --timeout int               Timeout for the check (default 30)